alhutchinson/Configuring-Active-Directory/README.md

 </p>
 <p>
-Demonstration of me Using Wizard to install Active Directory.
+When using Wizard to install Active Directory checks are done to see if the server meets the necessary requirements to become a Domain Controller.
+The Wizard checks operating system version, network configuration and hardware specification.
+This is a demonstration of me Using Wizard to install Active Directory.
 </p>
 <br />